 3. To check for kidney (renal) failure.

-4. To check the effectiveness of treatment in a patient being treated for heart failure.
+4. To check the effectiveness of treatment in a patient treated for heart failure.

-Normal BNP values are higher in women than in men.
-BNP values usually increase with age but, it may stay within the normal range unless heart failure is present.
+In general, the normal BNP values of women are a bit higher than those of men.
+BNP values usually increase with age, but they may stay within the normal range unless heart failure is present.

-The normal range varies from one lab to another, and your lab may have a different range for what is normal.
+Note: The normal range varies from one lab to another, and your lab may have a different range for what is normal.
 Your lab report should contain the range your lab uses.
 Your doctor will evaluate your results based on your age and gender.
-The normal values for BNP are less than 100 pg/mL or 100 ng/L.

 From the reports, your doctor can tell you if: